 Brooke: “So they dropped me off on James’s doorstep and drove off?”

-Stella: “No, they didn’t actually get out of the car.
-They just watched you walk up the stairs… which took thirteen whole minutes.”
+Stella: “No. They just watched you walk up the stairs… which took like thirteen minutes.”

 Darci: “They have it on video.
 I saw some of it.
 It’s actually pretty hilarious.”

 Brooke: “Nobody helped me?
 Not one of them got out of the car and thought to help me?
-What gentlemen.
-I could have died.”
+I could have died!”

-Stella: “Well you made it to the top eventually, so they left.”
+Stella: “Well you made it to the top eventually and gave them a thumbs up so they left.”

 Kate: “We looked for you until the club closed, so we figured you must have hopped in a cab and gone back to the dorms.”